gis-ops/tutorials/qgis/QGIS_PluginTesting.md

           docker exec qgis-testing-environment sh -c "qgis_testrunner.sh $TESTS_RUN_FUNCTION"
 ```

 One of the most important things to note here is the `strategy` matrix which defines docker tags for the relevant QGIS releases: LTR (3.16), stable (3.18) and `latest` (which is the `master` branch of QGIS).
-This strategy ensures that your plugin will work in the most relevant QGIS environments. **Note**, this obviously only tests Linux platforms, a setup for CI testing Windows and Mac could be worthwhile in case you include platform-specific stuff (like external, compiled libraries).
+This strategy ensures that your plugin will work in the most relevant QGIS environments. **Note**, this obviously only tests Linux platforms, a setup for CI testing Windows and Mac could be worthwhile in case you include platform-specific stuff (like external, compiled libraries), but we have currently also no idea how to do that (future blog?).

-The test are run in a QGIS docker container, which contains some magic to set up the right environment.
-Just note for now, that your repository base is mapped to the `/tests_directory` directory inside the container.
+The tests are run in a QGIS docker container, which contains some magic to set up the right environment.
+Just note for now, that your repository root is mapped to the `/tests_directory` directory inside the container.

 ### Test suite module